RLOpenCatalyst/cc-doc/source/features.rst

 Runbook History
 ---------------

- Runbook History will record Success and Failure streams are intended to log problems that occur in a runbook.
+ Runbook History will record Success and Failure streams intended to log problems that occur in a runbook.
 They are written to the Runbook history when a runbook is executed.

- A new item called "Runbooks History" in the Runbook screen and it will display the available runbooks history
+ A new item called "Runbooks History" will show as an icon in the Runbook screen and it will display the available runbooks history

 .. image:: images/RunbookHistoryIcon.JPG

  Clicking on "Runbooks History" icon in the Runbook screen will navigate to "Runbooks History" screen.

 .. image:: images/RunbookHistoryScreen.JPG

- You can view the particular Runbook history by clicking on the "History" icon which is available in the specific Business service related Runbook screen.
+ You can view the particular Runbook history by clicking on the "History" icon which is available in the specific Business Service related Runbook screen.

 .. image:: images/SpecificHistory.JPG